Biogas from biomass

 Using biogas from animal waste

 Some dairy farms and livestock operations use anaerobic digesters to produce biogas from manure and used bedding material from their barns.
 Some livestock farmers cover their manure holding ponds (also called manure lagoons) to capture biogas that forms in the lagoons.
 The methane in the biogas can be burned to heat water and buildings and as fuel in diesel-engine generators to generate electricity for the farm.
-EIA estimates that in 2017, nine large dairies in the United States produced a total of about 116 million kWh of electricity from biogas.
+EIA estimates that in 2019, 25 large dairies and livestock operations in the United States produced a total of about 224 million kWh (or 0.2 billion kWh) of electricity from biogas.